theodorecurtil/kafka_sales_producer/README.md

 The project was developed using `openjdk 11.0.18` and built with `Apache Maven 3.8.7`.

-To check your version of java and Maven, type the following commands; with the output for my configuration below.
+To check your version of Java and Maven, type the following commands; with the output for my configuration below.

 ```bash
 ## Check Java version